running or walking

 Calorie BurnLower calorie burn, ideal for gradual weight loss.Higher calorie burn, suitable for faster weight loss.

 Cardiovascular HealthIncreases heart health over time.Slower to show results compared to running.Rapidly improves heart health.
-More intense cardiovascular workout.
+More intense cardiovascular exercise.

 Mental Health BenefitsReduces stress and improves mood.
 Short walks are effective.Similar mental health benefits, but more intense due to higher exertion.

 AccessibilityEasy for all fitness levels.
-Simple to start and maintain.Demands more physical effort.
+Simple to start and maintain.Demands more physical activity .
 May not suit complete beginners or those with certain health issues.

 Speed and PowerGenerally slower than running.
 Power walking can approach running speeds.Faster and more vigorous.
 Involves a phase where both feet are off the ground.